 A terrible deal for Apple

 The 1989 court case resulted from a disagreement dating back to the original Mac project.
-Because Microsoft was developing Mac software that Apple hoped would make the computer a contender in the corporate world, Microsoft’s Bill Gates and Word/Excel mastermind Charles Simonyi were among the first outsiders to get a Mac prototype.
+Because Microsoft was developing Mac software that Apple hoped would make the computer a contender in the corporate world, Microsoft’s co-founder Bill Gates and Word/Excel mastermind Charles Simonyi were among the first outsiders to get a Mac prototype.

 After the launch of the Mac in 1984, Gates wrote to Apple CEO John Sculley.
 Gates suggested that Apple license the Macintosh operating system to outside manufacturers.